PlayStation: PlayStation Indies

 Sony has generally supported indie game development since incorporating the digital distribution storefront in the PlayStation 3, though initially required developers to complete multiple steps to get an indie game certified on the platform.
 Sony improved and simplified the process in transitioning to the PlayStation 4.

 As Sony prepared to transition from the PlayStation 4 to PlayStation 5, they introduced a new PlayStation Indies program led by Shuhei Yoshida in July 2020.
 The program's goals are to spotlight new and upcoming indie titles for the PlayStation 4 and 5, focusing on those that are more innovative and novel, akin to past titles such as PaRappa the Rapper, Katamari Damacy, LittleBigPlanet, and Journey.
 Sony also anticipates bringing more indie titles to the PlayStation Now series as part of this program.

 Online services

 PlayStation 2 online service

 Online gaming on PlayStation consoles first started in July 2001 with the release of PlayStation 2's unnamed online service in Japan.
-Later in August 2002 saw its release in North America, followed by the European release in June 2003.
+Later in August 2002 it was released in North America, followed by the European release in June 2003.
 This service was shut down on March 31, 2016.